 "A Sandman has plastic surgery so that he appears identical one of Jessica's friends.
 In this form he convinces the runners to return to the City of the Domes to supposedly assist other runners escape to the outside world."

-On this day in 1982, Voyagers aired "Merry Christmas, Bogg."
-This served as the eleventh episode of the program's first (and only) season, and here's the plot summary from IMDB.com:
+On this day in 1982 (in the U.S.), Voyagers aired "Merry Christmas, Bogg."
+Officially, this served as the eleventh episode of the program's first (and only) season, and here's the plot summary from IMDB.com:

 "Phineas and Jeffery convince George Washington not the join the British during the American Revolution and steal back his plans from a British officer for attacking Trenton in 1776.
 While helping out American labor leader Samuel Gompers they meet an ancestor of Jeffery with whom Phineas wants him to live."